ashivashankars/CMPE255_Assignments/ShortStory/README.md

 A 10–15 minute walkthrough covering:
 - The cold-start problem and motivation
 - Architecture breakdown with visual flow
-- Real-world A/B test learnings and future ideas

 (*To be uploaded: `/video/ColdStart_Walkthrough.mp4`*)